Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Related work

 \section{Related work}

 \smallsection{Code Quality of AI-Generated Code} Previous studies have examined the quality and security of AI-generated code.
 Based on controlled experiments, they showed that AI coding assistants (e.g., GitHub Copilot and ChatGPT) are able to produce functional code, but the code quality varies widely across languages, tasks, and prompts~\cite{nguyen2022empirical,liu2024refining, mastropaolo2023robustness}.
 AI-generated code can also contain security weaknesses, and developers may over-trust it and fail to properly review it~\cite{pearce2025asleep, perry2023users, sandoval2023lost}.
 Recent studies have also begun examining AI-generated code in real-world production environments.
 They show that AI-generated code is being widely adopted in platforms such as GitHub and Stack Overflow, and that it can carry quality and security issues~\cite{fu2025security, siddiq2024quality, wang2025ai}.
 He~\ea~\cite{he2025does} studied the impact of Cursor adoption on 807 repositories and observed persistent increases in code complexity.
 Watanabe~\ea~\cite{watanabe2025use} found that most Claude Code pull requests are merged, though many require human revisions.

+Together, these studies show that AI-generated code can contain quality and security problems in both controlled and real-world settings.
 However, these studies mainly focus on a single tool or a narrow set of quality issues, and they do not track how those issues evolve.
+In contrast, our work provides a comprehensive analysis of the quality and security of AI-generated code across multiple tools, and tracks how those issues persist in production repositories over time.

+\smallsection{Empirical Studies of AI-Assisted Development Practices} Recent studies have examined how AI coding assistants are used in real software development practice.
+Several studies examined the productivity impact of these tools.
+Peng~\ea~\cite{peng2023impact} conducted a randomized controlled trial and found that developers using GitHub Copilot completed tasks 55.8\% faster.
+At industrial scale, Ziegler~\ea~\cite{ziegler2024measuring} and Murali~\ea~\cite{murali2024ai} reported that suggestion acceptance rate strongly correlates with self-reported productivity, with acceptance rates around 22--30\%.
+Other studies focus on usage patterns and developer perceptions.
+Liang~\ea~\cite{liang2024large} surveyed 410 developers and found that developers mainly use AI assistants to reduce keystrokes and recall syntax, but often reject suggestions that fail to meet functional requirements~\cite{davila2024industry}.
+Sabouri~\ea~\cite{sabouri2025trust} further observed that developers keep only 52\% of AI suggestions after review, and Klemmer~\ea~\cite{klemmer2024using} found that developers widely use AI assistants for security-critical tasks despite concerns about suggestion quality.

+These studies improve our understanding of how developers use AI assistants in practice.
+However, they mainly focus on adoption, usability, trust, productivity, and collaboration, rather than on the technical debt carried by AI-authored code.
+In contrast, our work examines the code-level debt introduced by AI coding assistants and studies whether that debt persists in production repositories over time.